 Exerpeutic LX7 Training Cycle Price

 The price on this bike can vary widely depending on whether it is in stock.
-When in stock the price can be between $200 – $250 which is about the right price for this bike.
-It has some good features but it also has some concerns over noise and durability which mean you shouldn’t pay over the odds for it.
+When in stock the price can be an affordable.
+It has some good features but there is also some concerns over noise and durability which means you shouldn’t pay over the odds to get it.

 This could be a really good bike if Paradigm Health got its customer service together.
 It has a good affordable price, a heavy flywheel, good resistance adjustment and the bike is solid and steady so you don’t feel like it is going tip over – you can just get on with your workout.